mike-gimelfarb/cocoa/docs/multivariate.rst

 rates based on values that performed well in the past.
 These values are maintained as long-run moving averages of the best-performing values from previous iterations.

-The COCOA version of JADE implements the optional external archive as described in the second paper to improve the population diversity, uses a power mean adaptation for the crossover rate as suggested in the third paper, and repairs the crossover rate as suggested in the fourth paper.
+The current version of JADE implements the optional external archive as described in the second paper to improve the population diversity, uses a power mean adaptation for the crossover rate as suggested in the third paper, and repairs the crossover rate as suggested in the fourth paper.